wessberg/rollup-plugin-ts/README.md

 One of the most powerful features of `rollup-plugin-ts` is declaration bundling and tree-shaking that works seamlessly with code splitting.
 That means you'll always get the smallest possible declaration files that match exactly what you're exporting, without any superflous type information.

 Tooling in the JavaScript ecosystem can often be complex, and this is very much the case when intending to combine TypeScript with other tools such as Babel and Browserslists while still maintaining the [unique emit capabilities of `tsc`](https://github.com/rollup/rollup-plugin-typescript/issues/28). `rollup-plugin-ts` differs from other TypeScript plugins in being opiniated about how some of these tools integrate in order to achieve the most optimal behavior with the smallest possible computational overhead.
-For example, when combined with another transpiler such as Babel, TypeScript handles diagnostics, declarations, and stripping away types, while Babel is used for syntax transformations.
+For example, when combined with another transpiler such as Babel, TypeScript handles diagnostics and declarations, while Babel is used for part of or all of the syntax transformations.
+You can even configure which transpiler takes care of the TypeScript-specific syntax, and which transpiler takes care of the remaining syntax.
+For example, you can let the TypeScript compiler strip away type information, while handling the rest of the syntax transformation with babel or swc.

 At the same time, `rollup-plugin-ts` has a very robust test suite that runs tests across all minor versions of TypeScript since v3.4 to ensure that everything works no matter which version of TypeScript you or your team is using.